Sub-MOA Spoonie Logo

 More specifically, you'll note that if you measure it, the inside portion of the outer circle is 1 MOA wide, so as long as the center of your impact is within the appropriate circle for your distance, you can count it!

-What are the details on the patches?
+What are the details on the coins?

 What is in place to prevent folks from cheating?